SamSultanB/myProgect/README.md

 # myProgect
 This game is simple.
 It was created by using 2d array.
 There are three objects: red one is virus, blue one is doctor, grey one is man.
+Black one is just wall.
   Quantity of viruses can be different.
 It is chosen randomly.
   Quantity of doctors depends on player: you can click on one of the celles.
 When you clicked it becomes blue.
   Quantity of people also is chosen randomly.